idrsolutions/idrsolutions-ruby-client/README.md

 Interact with any [IDRsolutions' Microservice Examples](https://github.com/idrsolutions/) using the IDRSolutions Ruby Client.

-The BuildVu Microservice Example is an open source project that allows you to convert PDFs using various softwares from [IDRSolutions](https://www.idrsolutions.com) as an online service.
+The IDRsolutions Microservice Examples are open source projects that allows you to convert PDFs using various softwares from [IDRSolutions](https://www.idrsolutions.com/) as an online service.

+JPedal Microservice Example - Convert pages to images

+BuildVu Microservice Example - Convert PDFs to HTML or SVG

+FormVu Microservice Example - Convert PDF Forms to HTML

-IDRsolutions offer a free trial service for running these libraries with Ruby.
-You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/) and [BuildVU](https://www.idrsolutions.com/buildvu/).
+IDR Solutions offer a free trial service for running these libraries with NodeJS.
+You can find information at the following links for [JPedal](https://www.idrsolutions.com/jpedal/), [BuildVu](https://www.idrsolutions.com/buildvu/), and [FormVu](https://www.idrsolutions.com/formvu/).

 -----